 We should have 80% of good and 20% of bad bacteria in our gut but most people have the reverse.
-The probiotic foods plus taking a good pharmaceutical grade probiotic will help your body reverse this.
-Also , you will feel so much happier, as most of the serotonin your body makes lives in your gut.
+The probiotic foods plus taking a good pharmaceutical grade probiotics will help your body reverse this.
+Also, you will feel so much happier, as most of the serotonin your body makes lives in your gut.

 Organic Beef and chicken broth

-IAs a great source of healthy fats from the omega-3s and trace minerals, walnuts are known for being a “brain food” because they supply special phytonutrients that reduce inflammation in the brain.
-Read my article on Walnuts.
+As a great source of healthy fats from omega-3s and trace minerals, walnuts are known for being a “brain food” because they supply special phytonutrients that reduce inflammation in the brain.

 Last month I wrote a whole article on this wonderful saturated fat – Coconut oil.
 Coconut oil has many antioxidant/ anti-inflammatory, and antibacterial properties.